FionnT/Electron-light-db/README.md

     db.set('example.a.b.c.d.e', 5);

-## Resetting a value to the default setting:
+## Resetting a value to the default setting pulled from defaults.json:

     db.reset('screen') // Must be a string
     db.reset('screen.height')